Djevel: Ciekals dies, band dissolves, a final album (2025)

 Trånn Ciekals died on 7 February 2025 from unknown causes.
 In March, the band announced they will perform the planned two gigs on 21 and 22 November in the Oslo venue Parkteatret, "as a tribute to the life and musical work of Trånn Ciekals", with Jan Even Åsli replacing Ciekals on guitar.
 They later added a gig in Trondheim on 8 November.
-Ciekals' wife, musician Alina "Lamia Vox" Antonova, will play alongside Djevel on the two Oslo gigs, performing music made by her and Ciekals under the project name Høstkvæld (autumn evening).
-Håvard Jørgensen, formative member of Ulver, will perform on the second night.
+Ciekals' wife, musician Alina "Lamia Vox" Antonova, played alongside Djevel on the two Oslo gigs, performing music made by her and Ciekals under the project name Høstkvæld (autumn evening).
+Håvard Jørgensen, formative member of Ulver, performed on the second night.
 The band stated "this will be the last chance to see Djevel ever".

 At the time of Ciekals' death, he had material for two more albums written but not recorded.
 In August 2025, the remaining band members announced that there will be a tenth and final album with this material.
-The release date is, as of Nov 2025, yet to be announced, but the band has posted updates from the recording process on social media.
+The release date is expected to be around late 2026-early 2027 and the title is expected to be En tid for alt.